 As you can see, it is not only the Millennial’s who travel solo.
 More and more frequently “mature” women are also travelling solo.
 Sometimes it is because life just happens, and sometimes it is because solo travel is our choice.
 Whatever the reason, we hope that we have inspired you to escape your comfort zone.

-Join us on Facebook at Just One Boomer Travels.
-A community of middle aged solo travellers exchanging ideas, and offering encouragement and inspiration to other “mature” solo travellers (or want to be solo travellers).
+Join us on at Just One Boomer Travels, a community of middle aged solo travellers (or want to be solo travellers), exchanging ideas and offering encouragement and inspiration.